-We have two uniform suppliers.
-Please click on the links below to visit their websites:
+Please click on the link below to visit our supplier website:

 The school has a clear school uniform and dress code which should be followed for all pupils from Reception to Year 6.
 There is also second hand uniform available through the PTA.
 If you contact the school office or the PTA directly they may be able to source the correct uniform for you.